 Question

-You’re staying with a host family in Osaka and the landline rings while everyone else is out.
-You pick up, a little nervous, and the voice on the other end says one quick word you weren’t expecting: moshi moshi.
-What does it mean, and when are you supposed to use it yourself?
+I’m staying with a host family in Osaka and the landline rang while everyone else was out.
+I picked up, a little nervous, and the voice on the other end said one quick word I wasn’t expecting: moshi moshi.
+What does it mean, and when am I supposed to use it myself?

 Answer by Professional Japanese Teacher